AntoineTUE/Moose/README.md

 Put differently, `Moose` is aimed at helping you: you can integrate and adapt it to your workflow, rather than the reverse.

-To get a better grasp of how it works under the hood, see the online documentation for code reference and examples.
+To get a better grasp of how it works under the hood, see the online documentation for [code reference](https://antoinetue.github.io/Moose/reference/Moose/Simulation/) and [examples](https://antoinetue.github.io/Moose/examples/).

 ## Supported bands
 Since `Moose` reuses the databases from [MassiveOES](https://bitbucket.org/OES_muni/massiveoes), it supports the same bands for fitting.
-Details can be found in [data_sources.txt](./Moose/data/data_sources.txt).
+Details can be found in [data_sources.txt](./Moose/data/data_sources.txt), and the [page with information on citing](https://antoinetue.github.io/Moose/citing/).

 | **Molecule** | **Band** |
 | --- | --- |